tejasriMamidi/SQL_Pyspark_100Q_Solving_Challenge/README.md

-# SQL_INTERMEDIATE
+# SQL_challenge
-Solving the intermediate question from Leetcode and Stratastrach
+Solving the daily challenge sql question from Leetcode and Stratastrach